jhfatehi/pisql-server/README.md

 ### next steps
 1. Replace user names and passwords with public and private keys for SSH access.
 1. Create a MySQL user that has full administrative privileges so root login to MySQL is not required.
+1. Repeat this exercise with Ubuntu Server or CentOS.